csfguzman/Wikipedia/README.md

 ## Search Bar
 * Users will be able to search up specific articles
-* As thay are typing in the article, users will be given sugesstions of teh possible article they are looking for
+* As the user are typing in the article, users will be given sugesstions of teh possible article they are looking for

 ## Sources
 [Connecting Firebase to Android App](https://firebase.google.com/docs/android/setup?authuser=0#console)